Welcome.

 Note: This submission category is for marginalized or historically underrepresented writers ONLY.

-This year, our winners will be published both in print and online!
-Our anthology has been at the heart of our mission to provide a platform for emerging writers since day one, and we’re excited to share these stories and essays in a variety of forms, to meet our audience wherever they are.
+Our anthology has been at the heart of our mission to provide a platform for emerging writers since day one, and we’re excited to share these stories and essays both in our printed book and on our website, where they will be highlighted for a full year.
 The book will be available for purchase at Bookshop.org and other online distributors.
-Submissions will be open April 10 and close June 8, 2025.
+Submissions will open April 6 and close June 7, 2026.
 As always, we don’t have any preferences topically or in terms of style.
 We’re simply looking for the best.

 Guidelines: